nicholassm/disruptor-rs/README.md

 2. Support for batch publication.
 3. Write benchmarks comparing this library to e.g. Crossbeam and the standard Rust channels.
 4. Support for setting affinity event processor threads.
-5. Support for multiple event processor threads including interdependencies.
+5. Support for multiple consumers/event processor threads including interdependencies.